 Have you ever gotten an email from somewhere like “[email protected]” saying your Amazon account has been compromised, and you need to “click here” to reset your password?
 Shocker: that email isn’t from Amazon.
-It’s likely from someone trying to get you to follow the links and ultimately get access the data on your computer.
+It’s likely from someone trying to get you to follow the links and ultimately get access to the data on your computer.
 This is an example of a phishing attempt.
 When you click on a link, hackers can push code to your computer.
-That code can allow them to do a variety of cybercrime, including stealing sensitive data, that may compromise your identity or using your machine as a backdoor to a secure network, allowing hackers to bypass security appliances like firewalls.
+That code can allow them to do a variety of cybercrime, including stealing sensitive data that may compromise your identity or using your machine as a backdoor to a secure network, allowing hackers to bypass security appliances like firewalls.
 However, there are ways to recognize these types of hacking attempts and prevent yourself from being a victim of identity theft.

 - Hover over links – the link might say “click here,” but before clicking, hover over it to make sure that you’re being directed to a safe website.